hermangroup/docs/introduction/information.rst

   prove their identity or ownership of a digital asset.
-When your digital wallet signs a transaction with the appropriate private key, the whole network can see that the signature matches the address of the Dash being spent, without the need to reveal the private key to the network.
-You can also digitally sign messages using your private key, to prove for instance that you are the owner of a certain Dash address.
+When your digital wallet signs a transaction with the appropriate private key, the whole network can see that the signature matches the address of the Historia being spent, without the need to reveal the private key to the network.
+You can also digitally sign messages using your private key, to prove for instance that you are the owner of a certain Historia address.

 Electrum Wallet
-  :ref:`Dash Electrum Wallet <dash-electrum-wallet>` is a lightweight wallet that does not require you to download or sync the entire blockchain, making the wallet lighter and faster.
+  :ref:`Historia Electrum Wallet <historia-electrum-wallet>` is a lightweight wallet that does not require you to download or sync the entire blockchain, making the wallet lighter and faster.
 However, it is missing certain features such as PrivateSend and InstantSend.